‘The Young And The Restless’ Spoilers: Victor Teams Up With Adam Newman To Seek Revenge Against Nick

 — Celebrity News (@UpdatedCeleb) July 22, 2017

 Many fans have noted a sudden shift in Nick’s personality since his confrontation with Victor at the parking lot.
 Nick appears to have ditched his familiar “nice guy” disposition to take on Victor.
-Sharon (Sharon Case) remarks that Nick Newman has lately transformed into a more daring, bolder and aggressive person, Celeb Dirty Laundry noted.
+Sharon (Sharon Case) remarks that Nick Newman has lately transformed into a more daring, bolder, and aggressive person, Celeb Dirty Laundry noted.

 The Young and the Restless (Y&R) spoilers indicate that a fresh family crisis is brewing due to Victor’s insistence on seeking revenge for Nick’s behavior.
 Victor feels slighted by what he believes to be an act of disloyalty by Nick.
 However, the ensuring confrontation could only plunge the family into chaos.